 My parents’ worn-out baby name dictionary was one of the first books I read.
-Wait, make that constantly paged through, committed to memory, used as the basis of a life-long obsession and eventual career path.
+Wait, make that constantly paged through, committed to memory, used as the basis of a life-long obsession.

 The funny thing?
 In many ways, these parents are right!

-Let’s take a look at some of the reasons that, even in a galaxy of thousands upon thousands of possibilities, there really aren’t that many baby names to consider.
+Even in a galaxy of thousands upon thousands of possibilities, there really aren’t that many baby names for your family to consider.

 Are Jackson, Jaxon, and Jaxson three names, or one?
 I think they’re very different in feel, but it’s tough to argue that Jaxson and Jackson are completely different names.